Graduate Student Funding

 Research assistantships may also be available and students are encouraged to contact their academic program for more information.

-Eligible students admitted to study on a full-time basis in doctoral programs are guaranteed a minimum of $19,000 per year for up to 4 years.
+Eligible students admitted to study on a full-time basis in doctoral programs are guaranteed a minimum of $19,000 per year for up to 4 years while in good standing.
 The average level of annual funding for eligible doctoral students at Laurier exceeds $25,000.†

 Support is made up of teaching assistantships, internal and/or external scholarship awards and research assistantships, where available.
 Students must meet the scholarship eligibility requirement of the university.

 Winners of major external awards may be eligible for top-up funding* which includes the Deanís Graduate Scholarship (total value exceeds $10,000).

 - Ontario Graduate Scholarship

 - Queen Elizabeth II Graduate Scholarship in Science and Technology

 *For students within their normal funding period and in research-intensive programs only.
 Students enrolled in professional programs (MBA, MSW, MFin or MMT) are eligible for a $1,000 top-up scholarship.